barumau/pandunia/engli/darse.md

 ### Asking questions

-Questions that can be answered by saying _yes_ or _no_ have the same pivot structure as requests with **bita**, which you learned in the previous lesson.
+Questions that can be answered by saying _yes_ or _no_ have the same pivot structure as requests with **plisa**, which you learned in the previous lesson.
 Question sentences are introduced with **eska** = to ask.

 **me eska te nyama cay.**